The Twelve (Australian TV series): Plot

-The Twelve was based on the 2019 Belgian series De twaalf created by Sanne Nuyens and Bert Van Dael.
+The Twelve was based on the 2019 Belgian miniseries De twaalf created by Sanne Nuyens and Bert Van Dael.
 It follows the story of Kate Lawson, who is on trial for the alleged murder of her niece and how the twelve jurors bring their personal lives and prejudices to the courtroom.

+The second series focuses on Bernice Price (Kris McQuade) who was found dead on the Price property.
+On trial her daughter Sasha and farmhand Patrick, the tight-knit community must put aside past encounters to find out if they are guilty of her murder.

+In the third series, Brett Colby is thrust into a murder trial that involves a long-term friend, as a mystery unravels.
+A murder cold-case is re-opened to find answers, as the twelve jurors find themselves struggling with the life changing experience.